rx-angular/rx-angular/libs/template/README.md

 #### Global Strategy

-This strategy is rendering the application root and all it's children that are on a path that is marked as dirty or has components with `ChangeDetectionStrategy.Default`.
+This strategy is rendering the application root and all its children that are on a path that is marked as dirty or has components with `ChangeDetectionStrategy.Default`.

 | Name     | ZoneLess VE/I | Render Method VE/I | Coalescing |